“This post may contain affiliate links. Please read my disclosure for more info.

 Your neighbor may pull his 100k boat behind his 70k SUV so you perceive him to be ‘rich’.
 It’s easy to compare yourself negatively with him, but you have no idea what his real financial situation is.

 Try to recognize the filters you’re viewing life through.
-Trying to emulate your rich Dad’s life or the neighbor with the garage full of toys is setting yourself up for failure.
+Trying to emulate anyone else is setting yourself up for failure.
 Identify what’s right for your family at this point.
-Make your own decisions that align with your life plan.
+Make your own decisions that align with your own life plan.

 If you and your spouse are on board with each other, and are focused on the same goal, it’ll be easier to stay motivated as you try to live leaner.
 It can become kind of a game to see what activities you can come up with that cost almost nothing.
 After all, it’s the company you’re with, not the activity right?

-There are loads of stories about the mailman or the plumber next door who surprises everyone and announces he’s retiring at fifty with 2 million in his IRA.
-They didn’t eat Ramen noodles three times a week but they did learn that life can be enjoyable even without a brand new mini-van and a new North Face jacket every year.
+There are loads of stories about the mailman or the plumber next door who surprises everyone and announces he’s retiring at fifty with two million in his IRA.
+They didn’t eat Ramen noodles three times a week, but they did learn that life can be enjoyable even without a brand new mini-van and a new iPhone every year.
 They just made a plan and stuck with it.

 The traps that keep most people in a paycheck to paycheck lifestyle are: